 It is a sweet tradition that I love and one that keeps a gratitude attitude as part of the festivities.
 It is not all about the turkey.

-For the Activity Day girls we put five kernals of candy corn into a small plastic bag and tied it up with some string and a little tag.
+For the Activity Day girls, we put five pieces of candy corn into a small plastic bag.
+Then we tied it up with some string and a little tag.
 The poem says they are tied up with a bow of green but I didn’t have any green string so we used orange!

-We have so much to be grateful for and it is nice to take a few minutes to pause before our holiday meal to share, out loud, what some of those things are.
+We have so much to be grateful for and it’s nice to take a few minutes to pause before our holiday meal to share, out loud, what some of those things are.